thesephist/september/README.md

 This is an informal list of things I'd like to implement, but haven't had time to yet.

+- Performance optimizations, including tail call elimination.
 - Tests should run through all valid test cases in `test/cases/` and compare that the output for programs running on Node.js matches the output when run on Ink's Go interpreter.
 - Interoperability with JavaScript classes.
-Ink programs can currently construct objects with the runtime function `obj := jsnew(constructor, args)`, but cannot extend on classes properly.
+Ink programs can currently construct objects with the runtime function `obj := jsnew(constructor, args)`, but cannot extend JavaScript classes properly.

 ## Prior art